 Royalties:

-Royalties are an ongoing fee and are typically charged as a percentage of your gross revenue.
-They can be paid weekly or monthly depending on the arrangement you have with your franchisor.
-Some brands, such as TSS Photography, do not charge any royalty fees.
+Royalties are an ongoing fee typically charged as a percentage of gross revenue.
+Depending on your arrangement with your franchisor, they can be paid weekly or monthly.
+Some brands, such as TSS Photography, do not charge royalty fees.

 Advertising & Marketing Fees: